 Eating small portions is a good idea

 Right after surgery your ostomy nurse probably gave you some instructions on portion size and to avoid eating large meals initially.
 You may feel better if you try to eat smaller portions.

 It is really important that you try to listen to your body and make sure you have regular meals, as this will help you have a more predictable bowel movement.

-You will probably find that certain foods produce more wind than others, and although it is not harmful, you may want to cut down on these foods.
+You will probably find that certain foods produce more gas than others, and although it is not harmful, you may want to cut down on those foods.
 The same applies to chewing gum.
-But remember: It will only take a little experimentation to find a balanced diet that feels right for you.
+But remember: it will only take a little experimentation to find a balanced diet that feels right for you.
 If your doctor recommended a special diet, you should follow that advice.

 Alcohol and caffeinated drinks

-Alcohol is fine in moderation, although carbonated drinks in general can produce wind – and especially beer and lager can cause the output from the stoma to become more liquid.
-Similarly, tea and coffee is fine, but be aware of any reactions in your digestive system.
+Alcohol is fine in moderation, although carbonated drinks in general can produce gas – and especially beer and lager can cause your output to become more liquid.
+Similarly, tea and coffee are fine in moderation.

-Like everyone else, you may occasionally suffer from diarrhoea.
-But in general, a brief episode of diarrhoea is not something to be alarmed by – it could be related to something you ate and will often resolve itself.
+Like everyone else, you may occasionally have diarrhea.
+But in general, a brief episode of diarrhea is nothing to worry about – it could be related to something you ate and will often resolve itself.
 When you have diarrhea, your body loses water, sodium and potassium.
 You need to be sure that you drink plenty of water and sports drinks which can help to replace sodium and potassium.
 If your diarrhea persists, you should contact your doctor.

-However, three or more consecutive loose stools are indeed a cause for concern, as you risk becoming dehydrated, and you should consult your stoma care nurse or doctor.
+However, three or more consecutive loose stools are indeed a cause for concern, as you risk becoming dehydrated, and you should consult your ostomy care nurse or doctor.